Eb0nY-April14/test-your-english-quiz/README.md

 * Tools Used

-    * uizard wireframe for prototyping all the four pages of the website.
+    * No tool was used for prototyping but was done manually by drawing each of them out on paper.

-    * snipping tool to capture screenshots of validator results, website pages and images used in the README file.
+    * Snipping tool to capture screenshots of validator results, website pages and images used in the README file.

 * Issues Encountered and Resolved